chaseofthejungle/java-simple-number-guessing-game/README.md

 # Simple Number Guessing Game (in Java)

-This is starter code for a console-based number guessing game (limit of 5 guesses).
+This is a console-based number guessing game in which the player can define how many guesses they get and the maximum possible value of the number to be guessed.

 TODO: Add input validation for guesses.